RobC357/PlannerApp/README.md

 This app uses Firebase, so create a user login with your email.

-**Update:* Since Express is now being used with Axios, the Express server must be started seperately.
-To do this,
+~**Update:* Since Express is now being used with Axios, the Express server must be started seperately.
+To do this,~

-The user must create another terminal instance in VS Code, this can be done by right clicking on server.js and click on `Open in Intergrated Terminal`.
+~The user must create another terminal instance in VS Code, this can be done by right clicking on server.js and click on `Open in Intergrated Terminal`.~

-After that, run `node server.js` to start the server.
+~After that, run `node server.js` to start the server.
 Then open the app normally.
-The server runs on port 3000.
+The server runs on port 3000.~

-*Don't forget to `npm install` as always!*
+~*Don't forget to `npm install` as always!*~

+**Update 2:* This is now done directly through the code, server.js will remain defunct

 ## Members